SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 This action publishes the wiki directory to the GitHub Wiki.
 It automates the process of pushing updates to the wiki, ensuring that the documentation is always up-to-date.
-It is recommended to use this action in combination with the [wiki-lint](#wiki-lint) action to ensure that the wiki content is properly formatted before publishing.
+It is recommended to use this action in combination with the [Markdown Lint](#markdown-lint) action to ensure that the wiki content is properly formatted before publishing.

 Usage: